yokalona/livadator/README.md

 _in other words_

 >The schema, in its own right, possesses the inherent capability to function as a validator.
 This implies that when the schema is designated as the validation criterion for a specific key, the value associated with that key is subjected to a rigorous validation process, scrutinized against the standards and constraints outlined within the schema itself.
 In essence, the schema acts as a gatekeeper, ensuring that the value adheres strictly to the rules and structure it prescribes."

 <div style="text-align: right"><i>chatGPT</i></div>

+_in even other words out of this world(don't read unless bored)_

+>At its core, the schema emerges as a linchpin in the intricate web of data validation.
+Its inherent capability to don the mantle of a validator is akin to bestowing a watchful guardian upon each piece of data.
+When the schema is anointed as the vanguard for a specific key, it enters into a meticulous dance of scrutiny and validation.
+><sup>This validation process is more than a perfunctory check; it represents a comprehensive evaluation of the value at hand.
+The schema's discerning eye leaves no room for oversight, meticulously assessing each attribute and characteristic against the exacting standards encapsulated within its own structure.
+It's akin to a diligent inspector, combing through every detail to ensure the value complies with the defined parameters.</sup>
+><sup><sup>In practical terms, the schema stands as a sentinel, ensuring data fidelity and precision.
+It serves as an architect of data integrity, constructing a fortress of rules and regulations that data must pass through unscathed.
+The schema's role is akin to that of a gatekeeper at the entrance to a secure realm, allowing only data that meets the stringent requirements to pass through.</sup></sup>
+><sup><sup><sup>This gatekeeper role extends beyond mere validation; it encompasses the preservation of data quality and consistency.
+With each validation, the schema contributes to the broader goal of maintaining structured data's reliability.
+It facilitates seamless data exchange, mitigates the risk of data anomalies, and provides a solid foundation upon which data-driven applications can thrive.</sup></sup></sup>
+><sup><sup><sup><sup>In a data-driven world where information is currency, the schema serves as a valuable asset, ensuring that data retains its intrinsic value and remains a reliable cornerstone for decision-making and innovation.</sup></sup></sup></sup>
+<div style="text-align: right"><i>chatGPT</i><sup><sup>who would've guess, huh?</sup></sup></div>

 #### Examples
 ```clojure